bbmokhtari/django-translations/docs/guide/context.rst

 .. note::

-   It is **recommended** for the relations of the entity to be prefetched before initiating a context, in order to reach optimal performance.
+   It is **recommended** for the relations of the entity to be prefetched before initializing a context, in order to reach optimal performance.

    To do this use